smart-construction-group/sensor-monitoring-backend/README.md

 ![img.png](img.png)

+### Data Integrity
+Our backend code ensures data from external sensors is correctly formatted and maintains record integrity.
+Robust validation mechanisms check incoming data for correctness, flagging and handling any erroneous entries.
+Secure transmission protocols protect data in transit, preventing tampering or alteration.
+This approach guarantees accurate records and enhances the reliability and security of our application.

 ### API Provision

 The backend serves as a critical intermediary that provides robust APIs to the frontend.
 These APIs allow the frontend